attocube-systems/IDS-APIs/examples/streaming/Python examples/README.txt

 		>> Stream("192.168.1.1", true, 10, axis0=true, axis1=true, axis2=true)

-IDS.streaming - using python's multiprocessiong module, the IDS.streaming module contains functions that allows you to stream and record stream in the background generating the binary .aws stream file that can be exported to csv using the
+SEN.streaming - using python's multiprocessiong module, the SEN.streaming module contains functions that allows you to stream and record stream in the background generating the binary .aws stream file that can be exported to csv using the
 WaveExport or decoded & loaded into the code for further use through the streaming.loadFile() function.

-	available methods in the IDS.streaming module:
+	available methods in the SEN.streaming module:
 		open: Open Stream connection to device
 		loadFile: Load decoded content of recorded stream file
 		startBackgroundStreaming: Starts position streaming to file in background